Cloud Overview

 Cloud devices are listed on the details page for a cloud export.

 It's important to note that a cloud device in Kentik does not necessarily correspond to an individual resource — subnet, VPC, or interface — hosted by your cloud provider.
 The way that Kentik derives cloud devices for a given cloud export depends on a number of factors, primarily how log collection is set up in the cloud provider but also the volume of flow records.
 The topics below explain the default approach used for each cloud provider.
-If the default approach results in inefficient allocation of flow to cloud devices, Kentik Customer Support will contact your organization to propose alternative allocation strategies that we can use.
+If the default approach results in inefficient allocation of flow to cloud devices, Kentik will contact your organization to propose alternative allocation strategies that we can use.

 top | section